 Why Hire a Transcriptionist?

-Many staff in workplaces like hospitals and law firms get exhausted from spending hours transcribing apart from their regular duties.
+Many staff members in workplaces like hospitals and law firms become exhausted from spending hours transcribing, in addition to their regular duties.
 Outsourcing to a transcription company like us will have many benefits.

 1. Better Accuracy

-Many companies try to get transcription work done in-house.
-This can be very challenging for staff who have little experience.
-It can also be time-consuming.
+Many companies attempt to handle transcription work in-house, but this can be challenging for staff with limited experience and is also time-consuming.

 2. Your Company Can Save Money

 Hiring a transcription company can save you money.
-If you’re paying staff at your company extra hours to transcribe content, you may end up spending a lot on wages and even over time.
-The worst part is, regular work may get pushed aside if transcription needs to be done quickly.
-For a set price, a good transcription service has a fast turnaround and will get your files to you within hours if requested.
+If you’re paying staff at your company extra hours to transcribe content, you may end up spending a lot on wages and even overtime.
+The worst part is that regular work may get pushed aside if transcription needs to be done quickly.
+For a set price, a reliable transcription service offers a fast turnaround and delivers your files within hours, if requested.
+Check out our legal transcription prices to know more.

 3. Greater Security of Confidential Files

 A transcription company takes client confidentiality extremely seriously.
-At Ditto Transcripts, we prioritize confidentiality and properly handle sensitive information.
-We protect your data from premature or unauthorized disclosure and are compliant with HIPPA, CJIS, and other regulations.
+At Ditto Transcripts, we prioritize confidentiality and handle sensitive information appropriately.
+We protect your data from premature or unauthorized disclosure and ensure compliance with HIPAA, CJIS, and other relevant regulations.

 How to Choose a Transcriptionist

-There are generally 2 ways to outsource transcription:
+There are generally two ways to outsource transcription:

 Hiring a freelance transcriptionist may be the cheapest option.
 However, there’s no guarantee the freelancer will give you your money’s worth.